-We’ve all had run-ins with bossy and controlling personalities that think they know-it-all about everything.
+We’ve all had run-ins with bossy and controlling personalities who think they know it all about everything.
 These people look for trouble before there is any.
 They think it’s their job to tell us what they know and give us a seminar while they’re at it.
 An hour or two in a room with big-mouth personalities might tempt us to run the other way and never return.
 But, what do we do if this narcissistic-type personality is a family member?
-Do we become a victim to their barrages?
+Do we become a victim of their barrages?
 Do we cut off ties?
 Or, are there ways we can manage our relationship?

-Chances are, the way these big-mouths treat us, is the way they treat countless others.
+Chances are that the way these big-mouths treat us is the way they treat countless others.
 If they could just step outside and see themselves as others see them, they would be mortified, but something seems to prevent them from doing that.
 They have to be the only one in the room that is right and in control.

-- Limit our time.
+- Limit your time with the loudmouth.
 We can set boundaries such as the number of hours or locations we will be near them.
 We can reduce or eliminate email or telephone exchanges, meet in neutral locations that we can leave if necessary, only meet them if others are with us—generally limit conversation and encounters with them.
-(Like a dog protecting its turf, we will be out-matched while on the big-mouth’s turf, so we should be vigil when we are.)
+(Like a dog protecting its turf, we will be out-matched while on the big-mouth’s turf, so we should be vigilant when we are.)

-- Keep information to ourselves.
-Offering too much information, gives more ammunition for a big-mouth to shoot us down.
-It’s unfortunate that big-mouths miss much about us because we have to edit ourselves
+- Keep information to yourself.
+Offering too much information gives more ammunition for a big-mouth to shoot us down.
+It’s unfortunate that big-mouths miss much about us because we have to edit ourselves.

 - Keep opinions to a minimum.
 Be prepared, that if we do have an opinion and express it, we may get seven back from the big-mouth, telling us why ours is wrong.
 Don’t walk into a trap!

-- Compliment them.
-There’s nothing a narcissists like more, than to feel important and liked.
-If we can put then in a good mood, they might decide not to attack.
+- Offer compliments.
+There’s nothing a narcissist likes more than to feel important and liked.
+If we can put them in a good mood, they might decide not to attack.
 Look for something we have in common and comment about something good they do.

 - Use tactical responses.
 When big-mouths suggest something to us, we can respond by saying “that’s an interesting idea” and that we’ll think about it.
 We don’t have to take the advice at all (unless it’s good).
 We can later come back and say, “I thought about what you said, and I won’t be doing it, but it did help me make decisions about what I do want to do.